 Master of Landscape Architecture

-Candidates with a bachelor's degree in design or architecture-related fields may complete the MLA program with advanced standing in just two years, pending transfer review and Dean’s Approval.
+Candidates with a bachelor's degree in design or architecture-related fields may complete the MLA program with advanced standing in just 4 semesters, pending transfer review and Dean’s Approval.